samsquire/OpenEmailMetadata/README.md

 Open Email Metadata is conceptually simple.
 When you create an email with your service, you append one or more attachments that conforms with the following OpenEmailMetadata standards.
 This ensures that any receipients will be able to interpret the data and act upon it.

+ 1. Your email has a `multipart/alternative` part.
- 1. Metadata is attached as a MIME attachment
+ 2. Metadata is attached as a MIME attachment.
- 2. The metadata MUST be attached as application/json.
+ 3. The metadata MUST be attached as application/json. (_OEMFormat Identification needs clarifying_)

 # OEMFormats
 ===